 - 12 Best Free iOS 7 Holiday Shopping Apps

 - For CMOs Big Data Can Lead to Big Profits

 VoIP, unified messaging, products and services

-Everybody has probably read the headlines about CenturyLink's acquisition of Qwest Communications earlier this month, but we spotted two other smaller deals that also bear notice: EarthLink completed its acquisition of One Communications Corp.
+Network World - Everybody has probably read the headlines about CenturyLink's acquisition of Qwest Communications earlier this month, but we spotted two other smaller deals that also bear notice: EarthLink completed its acquisition of One Communications Corp.
 (One Comm) while TelePacific Communications, a California-based CLEC, closed on its acquisition of NextWeb -- a former MegaPath subsidiary doing business as Covad Wireless.
 Competitive carriers continue to grow and morph as they add network assets and product portfolios, allowing them to better compete with incumbent providers.

 With its deal to acquire Covad Wireless, TelePacific Communications also gain approximately 3,500 profitable broadband fixed wireless business customers in California, Nevada and suburban Chicago.
 The deal grew network assets to expand TelePacific's SMB services into the fixed wireless market with a complementary network footprint, helping the CLEC to better compete with AT&T and Verizon for SMB customers in the California and Nevada markets.

 The additional network also allows TelePacific to offer wireless Internet connectivity, reinforcing its business continuity solutions with both wireless and wired network paths.
 Existing Covad Wireless customers gained access to TelePacific's enhanced business services, including converged voice and data networks in California and Nevada.